-Stress incontinence is usually caused by a weakening of the pelvic floor muscles (muscles which support the bladder), or the urethral sphincter which is a muscle that controls the opening and closing of the bladder.
+Stress incontinence is usually caused by a weakening of the pelvic floor muscles (muscles which support the bladder) or the urethral sphincter, which is a muscle that controls the opening and closing of the bladder.

 Weakness of the pelvic floor muscle may come from damage or weakness after vaginal childbirth delivery, increasing weight, or age.

 Pregnancy and childbirth can contribute to a weak bladder in many ways.
-During childbirth there is an increase in weight from the pregnant womb on the bladder and on the pelvic floor that subsequently has to support both the bladder and the pregnant uterus.
+During childbirth, there is an increase in weight from the pregnant womb on the bladder and on the pelvic floor that subsequently has to support both the bladder and the pregnant uterus.

 Conditions where a weak bladder can be a symptom

 An abnormal or constant leak of urine may be caused by abnormalities of the bladder structure which can block it from emptying properly.
 These may be due to a developmental problem from birth or from internal damage.
-Women who have experienced severe road traffic accidents can suffer from tearing of the muscles of the bladder or urethra, this can make it difficult to pass urine and keep urine in.
+Women who have experienced severe road traffic accidents can suffer from tearing of the muscles of the bladder or urethra, which can make it difficult to pass urine and to keep urine in.

 Often these damages are severe and there may be damage to other surrounding organs such as the bowel and ovaries.
 So women may also experience leaking of faeces (faecal incontinence), constant pelvic pain from chronic scarring, and infertility if the reproductive tracts are also damaged.

-Urge incontinence is caused by an overactivity of the bladder wall, which may be due to abnormality in the nerves controlling the bladder.
-This could be due to injuries to the spine, or neurological conditions such as cerebral palsy, Parkinson’s disease, or stroke.
+Urge incontinence is caused by an overactivity of the bladder wall, which may be due to abnormality in the nerves controlling the bladder.3 This could be due to injuries to the spine, or neurological conditions such as cerebral palsy, Parkinson’s disease, or stroke.

 The micturition centre in the brain sends signals down nerves from our spine to the bladder and the muscles controlling the opening and closing of the bladder, which is responsible for voluntary control of passing urine.
 When there is a neurological disorder, such as a stroke, the micturition centre is affected, or the nerves relaying the information are damaged, so the message does not get to the bladder, and there is an involuntary leak of urine in these conditions.

-These conditions generally present with other symptoms alongside weak bladder.
+These conditions generally present with other symptoms alongside a weak bladder.
 These can include weakness in the arms and legs, abnormal sensations, facial drooping, slowed movements, difficulty walking, and headaches.
 So, if you experience other neurological symptoms in addition to a weak bladder, it is worth visiting your doctor to get checked out.